Sonic: I thought it was obvious. I can't help it if you're slow.

 Helen: He wouldn't.
 Err...didn't.
 Doesn't!

-- The Little Mermaid (1989): King Triton figures that Ariel is in love and calls Sebastian to discuss the matter.
-Sebastian thinks he knows that she is in love with a human, and is pressured by the King's suspicious questions so much that he cracks and blurts it out, and Triton is suddenly furious.
+- The Little Mermaid (1989): King Triton figures out that Ariel is in love, and calls Sebastian to discuss the matter.
+Sebastian thinks he knows that she is in love with a human, and is pressured by the King's suspicious questions so much that he cracks and blurts it out, causing Triton to suddenly become furious.
 And Sebastian realizes too late that Triton didn't know that part.

 Triton: Let's see, now...
 Oh, who could the lucky merman be? (notices Sebastian just outside the door) Uh, come in, Sebastian.